Danny Boyle: Personal life

 While at university, Boyle dated actress Frances Barber.
 As of 2010 he was living in Mile End, London.
 He has three children.

-In 2013, he came out as a republican who believed the British monarchy would be abolished in his lifetime.
+In 2013, he spoke about his republican views of the British government and said he believes the British monarchy would be abolished in his lifetime.
+He described himself as a "spiritual atheist" in 2007.

-Other activities
+Other ventures

 Boyle was a founding trustee in 2007, of Dramatic Need, a charity which operated in Rwanda and South Africa, helping young people to come to terms with trauma and conflict.
 The charity was wound up in November 2021.

 As of 2008, Boyle was the patron of North West England-based young people's substance misuse charity, Early Break, which was founded and based in his home town of Radcliffe.
 In 2014, Boyle was appointed a patron of HOME in Manchester.

 In February 2017, Boyle announced a bid to launch a £30 million film and media school in Manchester.
 Manchester School of Digital Arts was subsequently launched in June 2022 as part of Manchester Metropolitan University.

 In May 2025, Boyle signed a petition started after the killing of Palestinian photojournalist Fatima Hassouna, accusing Israel of committing genocide in the Gaza Strip.

-Recognition

-In 2010, The Tablet named Boyle one of Britain's most influential Roman Catholics.

-The BBC referred to Boyle as a "titan of the British film industry – renowned for his spunky grit – typified by his 1996 film Trainspotting."

-In 2012, Boyle was among the British cultural icons selected by artist Peter Blake to appear in a new version of The Beatles' Sgt.
-Pepper's Lonely Hearts Club Band album cover, to celebrate the British cultural figures of his lifetime.

-In December 2012, it was reported that Boyle turned down a knighthood in the New Year Honours list.
-He later said that he believed "in being an equal citizen rather than a preferred subject" and that "that sort of thing just makes me vomit."